cglacet/robotarium_python_simulator/README.md

 ```

 #### Macports
-To use [Macports] (https://www.macports.org/), use the following commands to install the scipy stack.
+To use [Macports](https://www.macports.org/), use the following commands to install the scipy stack.
 At the time of writing, a Python 3.5.x version for the NumPy stack do not exist.
 ```
 # For Python 2.7+
 sudo port install py27-numpy py27-scipy py27-matplotlib